 As a multi - instrumentalist Jerry was influenced of by the masterful bassists; Bobby Rodriguez, Israel "Cachao" Lopez, Charles Mingus, Paul Chambers, Scott La Faro, Jaco Pastorius, John Patitucci, Michael Vinas, Joe Santiago and the great Andy Gonzalez.
 Both Joe and Andy would become more than mentors and teachers , But more like older brothers.

-The path that Jerry follows has allowed him to share the stage with many of the greatest artists in Jazz and Afro-Cuban music such as Richie Ray and Bobby Cruz, La Lupe, Nicky Marrero, Papo Pepin, Alfredo "Chocolate" Armenteros, Pedro "Puchi" Bulong, Al Acosta, Ivan Renta, Ralph Irizzary, Luis Cruz, Willie Alvarez, Willie Rodriguez, Gilberto "Pulpo" Colon jr, Frankie Vazquez and Luis Rodriguez.
+The path that Jerry follows has allowed him to share the stage with many of the greatest artists in Jazz and Afro-Cuban music such as Richie Ray and Bobby Cruz, La Lupe, Nicky Marrero, Papo Pepin, Alfredo "Chocolate" Armenteros, Pedro "Puchi" Boulong, Al Acosta, Ivan Renta, Ralph Irizarry, Luis Cruz, Willie Alvarez, William Rodriguez, Gilberto "Pulpo" Colon jr, Eddie Montalvo, Frankie Vazquez and Luis Rodriguez.

 With so much passion and love for music, Jerry initiated his formal studies in music theory and history at the Julliard School of Music Evening Division and has continued his studies at the New School of Jazz and Contemporary Music studying Bass and Composition.